avutuan/eecs581_minesweeper/README.md

 ## Setup/Running/Building

 The backend and frontend must both be running.
-Setup instructions for both can be found in their respective repositories.
+Setup instructions for both can be found in their respective directories.

 ## Testing